PDA

 What the peer-reviewed evidence actually shows

-The honest summary is this: the evidence base is growing but remains small and has significant methodological limitations.
+The evidence base is growing but remains small and has significant methodological limitations.

 What's supported: Most research samples studying PDA are predominantly autistic.
 PDA-labelled children show autistic traits and peer problems similar to an autism group, anti-social traits approaching a conduct problems group, and emotional symptoms exceeding both.
-The EDA-Q and EDA-8 show decent psychometric properties but are best viewed as clinical pointers, not definitive diagnostic tests — scores should be treated as indicators, not diagnoses.
+The EDA-Q and EDA-8 show decent psychometric properties but are best viewed as clinical pointers, with scores treated as indicators rather than diagnoses.

 What's unclear: Whether PDA represents a stable, coherent syndrome with clear boundaries, or a constellation of behaviours that can arise for multiple reasons.
 How stable the profile is across time and settings.
 Which causal mechanisms best explain the pattern: anxiety, intolerance of uncertainty, sensory overwhelm, trauma, environmental mismatch, or some combination.
 Whether demand avoidance is better understood as a dimension cutting across diagnoses rather than a discrete subgroup.